Neural net modeling of equilibria in NSTX-U: Eqnet

-The timetraces in \cref{fig:eq_timetraces} includes predictions from the forward mode, where shaping parameters have been derived from the flux surfaces, as well as the direct prediction of the parameters.
-Both sets of NN predictions match each other closely and deviate from EFIT01 in roughly the same way, indicating that they are learning equivalent representations of the equilibria.
-Neither mode is obviously superior to the other, so the only tradeoff is in terms of the desired output type, with flux surface prediction being the more flexible option.
+The timetraces in \cref{fig:eq_timetraces} includes predictions from the forward version, where shaping parameters have been derived from the flux surfaces, and from the forward-control version (direct prediction of the parameters).
+Both sets of NN predictions match each other and EFIT01 closely.
+In these figures, the control version has slightly less error overall but this is not universal.
+Neither version is substantially superior to the other so the main tradeoff is in terms of the desired output type, with flux surface prediction being the more flexible option.